 Wirtz became the then youngest goalscorer in Bundesliga history when he steered in his first goal for Bayer Leverkusen at the age of 17 years and 34 days on Matchday 30 of the 2020/21 season.
 A half-time substitute, and making only his fourth Bundesliga appearance having dislodged Kai Havertz as Leverkusen's youngest-ever debutant at the age of 17 years and 16 days, Wirtz curled a memorable goal past Bayern Munich and Germany No.1 Manuel Neuer.

 Age: 17 years, two months and 21 days

-Previous number one Sahin had already created history when he was still 16, as in 2005 he became the youngest player ever in the Bundesliga – a record he still holds to this day.
-The future Turkey international set another benchmark in November the same year, firing home what proved the crucial second goal for Borussia Dortmund in their 2-1 victory at Nuremberg.
-Now at Werder Bremen, Sahin won the league with BVB in 2011 before also lining up for Real Madrid and Liverpool.
+Previous number one Sahin had already created history when he was still 16, as in 2005 he became the youngest player ever in the Bundesliga at the time.
+The future Turkey international set another benchmark in November the same year, firing home what proved the crucial second goal for Dortmund in their 2-1 victory at Nuremberg.
+Now at Antalyaspor after a spell at Werder Bremen, Sahin won the league with BVB in 2011 before also lining up for Real Madrid and Liverpool.

 Age: 17 years, six months and 12 days